(updated December 9, 2014)

 As you either already know or are now discovering for yourself, there are many options when it comes to high-performance blender manufacturers.
 Talk to someone who’s been through the buying process and ended up purchasing a Vitamix.
 He or she will likely tell you the hardest decision wasn’t choosing the brand.
 Rather, it was selecting a particular Vitamix model in the company’s ever-expanding home line that ended up being the most daunting step of the process.
 Help with sorting through these individual models has been solicited of me so often that it was the first issue I addressed in the Vitamix portion of my FAQ page.
 Despite my response questions still continue to flood my inbox on the matter.
 But I’m happy to do my best to help because – let’s face it – Vitamix isn’t exactly making this decision an easy one for most of us.

-The reality is, though Vitamix provides you with many model choices in 2014 – almost all of them excellent – the differences in many of these packages are negligible and, in some instances, practically nonexistent.
+The reality is, though Vitamix provides you with numerous model choices in 2014 – almost all of them excellent – the differences in many of these packages are negligible and, in some instances, practically nonexistent.
 In this article I’ll lay out the exact differences in every Vitamix model in their current home line – 28 at last count – hopefully making it a little easier for you to figure out which Vitamix to buy for you and your family.